Many years ago, when I was about to discover a Celtic Wiccan tradition of witchcraft, I had one of my usual crazy dreams.

 I found myself in a dream, walking through a field covered with dismembered body parts.
 As I stood in the middle of the field, all I could see for miles was dismembered arms, legs, heads, and torsos all around me.
 To my surprise, there was no blood, just dismembered body parts.
 I was confused, afraid, and mortified by the destruction around me.

 A woman was with me.
 A woman I had never seen before.
 She was strong, confident, and reassuring.
 She spoke to me about how life is much like this field of body parts.

 Suddenly, I found myself inside my house, safe, and secure.
 I looked around as if I expected to find something but I wasn’t sure what I was looking for.
 I was feeling an overwhelming sense of dread as I walked into a small room.
 As I entered this dimly lit room, I passed a mirror.
 I stood in front of it, staring down at my feet.
 I was always so afraid to look into mirrors as I passed them, especially in the dream world where nothing is as it seems.

 The woman was now standing near me in the room, encouraging me to look up.
 “Look into the mirror” she urged.
 I struggled and tried to argue.
 She wouldn’t accept my excuses.
 I finally got the courage to look.
 I raised my head and looked up into that mirror.
 You will never guess how frightening it was to see what I saw staring back at me.
-As I stared into the mirror, I saw a terrifying blue faced hag staring back at me.
+As I stared into the mirror, I saw a terrifying blue-faced hag staring back at me with a creepy grin.